yonasayfu/gerayehealthcare_2/phases/phase-1-migrations.md

 1. `git checkout -b fix/phase-1-migrations`
 2. Commit: `refactor(db): fix FKs, align factories/seeders, sync DTOs`
 3. `git push origin fix/phase-1-migrations`
+**NOTE** FOR this task let take phase-0 repo as a main and after you push each phase compilation let merge with phase-0, and don't delete each created branch.
 **Reminder:** Attach ERD (image or md) to the PR; paste seeding sample outputs for quick review.